-PwC Denmark
+PwC DENMARK

-wC Denmark is a limited partnership company owned and managed by its Danish equity partners.
+PwC Denmark is a limited partnership company owned and managed by its Danish equity partners.
+At PwC, we work to build trust in society and help solve important problems.
+We do so based on our knowledge of audit, tax and advisory services.
 It is crucial to the development of our business that we have the right processes and governing bodies that engage in active dialogue.
+At PwC Denmark, we have a Board of Directors, a Partner Affairs Committee and a Management Board.
+Read more about our organisation, governance structure and processes in this section.